Nori Aoki: 2006 World Baseball Classic

-Aoki was named to the Japanese national team for the first time in early 2006 for the inaugural World Baseball Classic.
+Aoki was named to the Japan national team for the first time in early 2006 for the inaugural World Baseball Classic.
 After being relegated to the bench and seeing little playing time in the first two rounds, he was named the starting center fielder in the semi-finals against South Korea and finals against Cuba, but went 0-for-4 in those two games and finished with just one hit in five at-bats in the tournament.
-Nevertheless, Japan defeated Cuba 10–6 in the finals to become the inaugural tournament champions.
+Nevertheless, Japan defeated Cuba 10–6 in the finals to become the first tournament champions.

 2007 Asian Baseball Championship

-Aoki played in the 2007 Asian Baseball Championship (which also functioned as the Asian qualifying tournament for the Beijing Olympics) as a member of the Japanese national team.
+Aoki played in the 2007 Asian Baseball Championship (which also functioned as the Asian qualifying tournament for the 2008 Summer Olympics) for Japan.
 Though he was 0-for-9 with one sacrifice bunt in the first two games against the Philippines and South Korea as Japan's No. 3 hitter, he went 3-for-4 with a double and a walk in a 10–2 mercy rule win in the final game against Taiwan, helping Japan clinch a berth in the upcoming Olympics.

-2008 Beijing Olympics
+2008 Summer Olympics

-Aoki played in all nine games in the 2008 Beijing Olympics as Japan's starting center fielder, batting in each of the first three spots in the order and hitting .294 (10-for-34) with seven RBI and scoring five runs.
-Japan dropped the semi-finals against South Korea, though, and despite a go-ahead three-run home run by Aoki in the third inning of the bronze medal match against the United States, Japan went on to lose 8–4 in a disappointing fourth-place finish behind South Korea, Cuba and the United States.
+Aoki played in all nine games in the 2008 Summer Olympics in Beijing as Japan's starting center fielder, batting in each of the first three spots in the order and hitting .294 (10-for-34) with seven RBI and scoring five runs.
+Japan lost in the semi-finals against South Korea.
+Despite a go-ahead, three-run home run by Aoki in the third inning of the bronze medal match against the United States, Japan went on to lose 8–4 in a disappointing fourth-place finish behind South Korea, Cuba, and the U.S.

 2009 World Baseball Classic

 Aoki played in the World Baseball Classic for the second time in 2009, having no difficulty playing left field despite manning center field almost exclusively for the Swallows.
-He played in all nine games, hitting .324 (12-for-37) with seven RBI as Japan's No. 3 hitter, and had a pivotal role in Japan's repeat as tournament champions.
-Aoki was one of three outfielders named to the All-Tournament team.
+He played in all nine games, hitting .324 with seven RBI as Japan's No. 3 hitter, and had a pivotal role in Japan's repeat as tournament champions.
+Aoki was named to the All-Tournament team as an outfielder.

 2017 World Baseball Classic

-Aoki played center field for Team Japan in the 2017 World Baseball Classic.
-His team finished 3rd.
+Aoki played center field for Japan in the 2017 World Baseball Classic.
+The team finished third.